|

 ALLEGATIONS RE: LEADERSHIP CODE

 I refer to my letter to you dated 21 June, 1994.
-I have hadesponse from youm your office to this letter.
+I have had no response from your office to this letter.

 For the sake of certainty and the avoidance of doubt please note that pursuant to my rights under, inter alia, section 0(3) of the Organic Law on the Duties and Responsibilities of Leadership I confirm I wish to be heard in respect to the matters contained in your letter of 8 June, 1994 (the “letter”).
-In that regardall, on or b or before 28 July, 1994, answer in writing and in detail all allegations contained in the Letter.
+In that regard I shall, on or before 28 July, 1994, answer in writing and in detail all allegations contained in the Letter.

 Could you please confirm the above arrangements are in order.